 - How do you handle fees?
 (Hourly, on retainer, per case, payment plans, credit cards, etc.)

-As you can see, a good criminal defense lawyer can make your job easier.
+As you can see, a good criminal defense lawyer can help you with your criminal charges.
 They can also improve your chances of winning your case or obtaining a more favorable plea bargain.

-Even if you qualify for a court-appointed attorney, there's nothing keeping you from speaking with an experienced attorney to obtain a second opinion on your case.
+Even if you qualify for a court-appointed attorney, nothing is keeping you from speaking with an experienced attorney to obtain a second opinion and additional legal advice about the legal issues that you face.

-You can find an experienced criminal defense attorney near you and start by reading reviews and testimonials or having a free phone consultation to ask questions about your case.
+You can find an experienced criminal defense attorney near you.
+Start by reading reviews and testimonials or having a free phone consultation to ask questions about your case.